Drassil/directory-structure/README.md

  - Awareness level: it defines which components can access to others.
    Components with equal or higher level (top) can access to components with equal or lower level (bottom).
-   If you don’t follow this rule you will probably have a bad and no modular software architecture.
+   Not following this rules can probably cause a bad and no modular software architecture.

  - Allocation: there are 3 kinds of directory/file allocation
     - Static: contains files that should change only after a system update.
-In some case can have read-only permissions.
+In some case it's set with read-only permissions.
     - Variable: subdirectories and files that are writeable and created by the system at runtime.
-    - Mixed: used by directories that contains static and variable sub-directories and files.
+    - Mixed: used by directories with both static and variable content.
-             For example default read-only configuration file (static) and the writeable version (variable)
+             For example in conf folder you can have the default read-only configuration file (static) and the writeable version (variable)

- - Structure: Childs directories of components with a quadrangle form in our architecture module can eventually re-use this structure standards.
+ - Structure: Childs directories of components with a quadrangle shape (pictrue above) can eventually re-use this structure standards.
-   Disk components instead have a more specific structure.
+   Components with Disk shape instead have a more specific structure.

 ## Directories

- - / : Root context.
+ - / : root context.
 This is the first layer of your system/application.

 ### Core